 Although Indy doesn't get crowded like other major U.S. cities, summer is still the busiest time of year because kids don't have school.
 If you're going to a ticketed event or Fourth of July celebration, you can expect big crowds—but none that compare to the one you'd see at the Indy 500.

 Events to check out:

-- Symphony on the Prairie: Every summer, flocks of people head to the Connor Prairie Amphitheatre for picnicking and classical music, courtesy of the Indianapolis Symphony Orchestra.
+- Symphony on the Prairie: Every summer, flocks of people head to the Conner Prairie Amphitheatre for picnicking and classical music, courtesy of the Indianapolis Symphony Orchestra.
 Book a ticket for the Star Spangled Symphony to round it all out with a fantastic fireworks display.

 - Fourth of July: On the 4th, the city offers up a whole host of activities for people of all ages.
 The main attraction, though, is the IPL Downtown Freedom Fest, which includes food trucks, games, and a fireworks show to celebrate our nation's birthday.